 Future trends of printed circuit boards

-With the proliferation of artificial intelligence, health monitoring and implantable devices are becoming more common in everyday life.
+The 2021 PCBA exhibition noted that with the proliferation of artificial intelligence, health monitoring and implantable devices are becoming more common in everyday life.
 Advances in CCTV and fire alarm safety equipment that are needed in life rely on tiny high-density PCBs.
 On the other hand, in order to achieve safe and powerful performance, aerospace, telecommunications and military equipment have become more and more demanding on PCBs, and advanced application equipment is completely inseparable from more complex PCB boards.

 In addition, waste from the electronics manufacturing industry causes serious damage to the environment, which reflects that the technological development of PCBs is as important as other industries.
 To give a simple example: the artificial intelligence industry—vacuum cleaners—sweeping robots—is exactly the benefit brought about by the qualitative leap of PCB.

 The hottest metaverse concept in 2022 also needs to rely on high-performance flexible PCBs to realize.
 Probably the only way to reduce the number of components in circuit designs in the future is to convert PCBs to source files.